Neighbourhood Action Teams

 You know your neighbourhood and its challenges better than anyone.

 If you see us out and about in your neighbourhood, don’t hesitate to stop and chat.
-Let us know your thoughts on this new program and give us the goods on your community.
+Let us know your thoughts on the program and give us the goods on your community.

 We’ll put green signs up in each neighbourhood about a week before we arrive, focusing on streets where we will work.
 You can also spot us by our green City of Winnipeg shirts.